Extraordinary Senior Health Care

 Assisted living residences typically provide meals, housekeeping, programming, a predetermined number of hours of assistance with daily activities, nursing support and assessment, and 24-hour staffing from certified nursing assistants.

 “Can I afford living at a Hebrew SeniorLife community?”

 Hebrew SeniorLife offers senior living options for every budget.
 We invite you to contact communities directly to learn more about pricing models.
 NewBridge on the Charles and Orchard Cove, our continuing care retirement communities, are exclusively private pay.
 Center Communities of Brookline offers both private pay and subsidized senior living options, and Simon C. Fireman Community and Jack Satter House offer only subsidized living.Find more

 Don't see your question here?
 View All Topics

-BOSTON – A new study published in The American Journal of Clinical Nutrition found that consuming a Mediterranean-style diet may prevent frailty.
-Defined as a recognizable state of increased vulnerability resulting from a decline in function across multiple physiological systems...
+BOSTON – A new study published in The Journal of Gerontology: Medical Sciences found a link between depression, diet, and the development of frailty.
+Frailty, defined as a recognizable state of increased vulnerability resulting from a decline in function across...

 From Our Blog